MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/match-receipt-expense-ocr.md

       - If you select **Match**, the system tries to match an existing expense to the receipt.

 ## Installation

-This feature works in combination with the **Expense reports re-imagined** feature to help simplify the expense experience.
-This feature is only available for Tier 2+ environments, which are Sandbox and Production.

 To use these advanced expense capabilities, install the Expense Management Service add-in for Microsoft Dynamics 365 Finance, and turn on the features in your instance.
 You can access the add-in from your project in Microsoft Dynamics Lifecycle Services (LCS).